venkatadeepikapotu/lora-qlora-vlm-benchmark/Readme.md

 This benchmark provides a **complete, automated comparison** of parameter-efficient fine-tuning methods.
 With **one-click installation** and **automatic hardware detection**, you can quickly demonstrate the **95% parameter reduction** and **significant memory savings** achieved by LoRA and QLoRA while maintaining model performance.

-**Perfect for research demonstrations, ablation studies, and educational purposes!** 🎓

 ##  Quick Start

 ### Option 1: One-Click Installation (Recommended)